blinky893/blinky893.github.io/_posts/2020-2-8-Hello-World.md

 ---
 layout: post
-title: Starting a blog with guthub + jekyll
+title: Starting a blog with github + jekyll
 ---

 I don't pretend to understand what I'm doing but I am enjoying doing it.